boisy/VSS/README.md

 ## Using the Plugin

+The plugin by itself is very simple.
+It's only when combining the plugin with other devices in Indigo that you can create elaborate and powerful security system scenarios with actions and triggers.

+To get started:

 1. Install the plugin and create a new VSS device.

 2. Create actions to set the state of the VSS device under certain conditions.
 Here are some examples: